 The rest of my family is allergic, and I just don’t like nuts in my cakes, muffins, or brownies.
 As a little kid, I always picked them out to eat separately, and I still do that as an adult!
 So we defaulted back to blueberry that morning, but I still couldn’t shake the thought of that peach coffee cake from my mind.

 Even better, this healthy breakfast cake is easy to make and great for meal prepping, quick grab-and-go breakfasts, or midday snacking.
-It also has no refined flour or sugar and 97 calories in each slice!
+It’s so summery and such a fun treat!

 HOW TO MAKE THE BEST HEALTHY PEACH OATMEAL BREAKFAST CAKE